-Disclosure in family law (also referred to as “full and frank disclosure”) means the obligation for parties to provide all information relevant to their family law matter to each other.
+Disclosure in family law (also referred to as “full and frank disclosure”) means the obligation for parties to provide to each other all information relevant to their family law matter.
+Both parties in financial and parenting matters must provide to each other all relevant documentation in a timely manner.
+The Duty of disclosure aims to assist parties to focus on genuine issues and to reduce costs.

 Duty of disclosure obligations

-Why is duty of disclosure important?
+Why is the duty of disclosure important?

-The Duty of disclosure ensures that all parties are provided for in Court Orders and Judgements and that there is transparency regarding the asset pool so that any split does not unknowingly prejudice either party.
+The duty of disclosure ensures that all parties are provided for in court orders and judgements and that there is transparency regarding the asset pool so that any split does not unknowingly prejudice either party.

-When does my duty of disclosure commence?
+When does the duty of disclosure commence?

 Disclosure is an ongoing obligation and duty throughout your family law proceedings.
-It starts when parties start negotiating before the start of any Court proceedings and continues until proceedings have finalised.
+It starts when parties start negotiating before the start of any court proceedings and continues until proceedings have finalised.

 What is an “undertaking as to disclosure”?